hotosm/fmtm/docs/Contribution.md

 You can see an overview of the project and the process we have gone through in developing FMTM so far in these [slides](https://docs.google.com/presentation/d/1UrBG1X4MXwVd8Ps498FDlAYvesIailjjPPJfR_B4SUs/edit#slide=id.g15c1f409958_0_0)

-Furthermore, there are many ways to contribute to the **Field Mapping Tasking Manager (FMTM)**, including:
+Furthermore, there are many ways to contribute to the **Field Mapping Tasking Manager (FMTM)**, which includes:

 ## Testing